The Ultimate Guide to Mountain Biking in Samoa ???? [2023]

 You have two options when it comes to cycling in Samoa: take a guided tour or do it yourself.

 On the other hand, guided cycle tours are well worth considering in Samoa.
-On day tours, you have the benefit of going inland where rarely few visitors go, getting a unique perspective on village and plantation life; not to mention some exciting terrain that differs from the coastal roads.
-Multi-day cycling holiday packages also have many benefits, including a support vehicle, so you don’t have to carry all of your own gear, while accommodation is also included and organised before you arrive (which can otherwise be a headache to organise yourself).
+Although there are no day tours at the time of writing, multi-day cycling holiday packages are available and have many benefits, including a support vehicle, so you don’t have to carry all of your own gear, while accommodation is also included and organised before you arrive (which can otherwise be a headache to organise yourself).
 See the “Cycle Tours in Samoa” section below to learn more.

 Cycle Tours in Samoa

 All of Samoa’s cycling tours are run by Outdoor Samoa which provides a wide range of quality mountain bikes and e-bikes customised to tour Samoa’s islands.
-Choose from guided day tours on Upolu to multi-day holiday packages exploring either the island of Savai’i or Upolu.
+Choose from self-guided multi-day tours of Upolu and Savai’i, with the Savai’i option including a support vehicle.

 Savai’i Multi-Day Cycling Tours